 Reece Place Falls

-9-13-18 Western North Carolina's newest outdoor playground - the 6,730 acre Headwaters State Forest - officially opened to the public on September 8, 2018!
-The preservation of this valuable property has been almost 10 years in the making and is the result of forward thinking land conservationist groups and people who saw this large parcel of land as extremely important to preserving the water quality of the headwaters of the East Fork of the French Broad River.
+9-5-21 Western North Carolina's newest outdoor playground - the 6,730 acre Headwaters State Forest - officially opened to the public on September 8, 2018!
+Headwaters is adjacent to over 100,000 acres of conserved lands in both North and South Carolina and provides a vital link between these lands for wildlife movement.
+The preservation of this valuable property has been almost 10 years in the making and is the result of forward thinking land conservationist groups and people who also saw this large parcel of land as extremely important to preserving the water quality of the headwaters of the East Fork of the French Broad River.
 Numerous creeks originate and flow through this property - all feeding into East Fork.
 The forest is home to numerous waterfalls, rare mountain bog and rocky cliff communities and provides habitat for federally endangered plant species and well as other plant and animal species of concern.
-The southern strain of the brook trout as well as brown and rainbow trout can be found in the 25 miles of the forest's classified trout streams.
+The southern strain of the brook trout as well as brown and rainbow trout can be found in the numerous miles of the forest's classified trout streams.
 Headwaters SF lies in southern Transylvania County near Rosman and a portion of it borders South Carolina.
-It is adjacent to over 100,000 acres of conserved lands in both North and South Carolina and provides a vital link between these lands for wildlife movement.
+There are access points along East Fork Rd, Glady Fork Rd, Dolly Masters Rd, and Happy Acres Rd.
+There are no parking lots or facilities at this time.
+Look for Headwaters SF diamond-shaped small signs on poles and trees, and red gates or old roads with cables across them.
+The Happy Acres Rd access is a gravel/dirt/rocks/mud road leading to Gum Gap that can be impassible for a car when it's in bad shape.
+Don't drive down any private roads in the area that have 'No State Forest Entry' signs.
 More information about the forest can be found at the North Carolina Forest Service site here.
 Be sure to read the FAQ page also!

 Thankfully, Headwaters State Forest won't become another DuPont State Forest with overcrowded trails and parking lots.
 The property will be managed as a working forest by the NC Forest Service and will be open to hunting as public game land managed by the NC Wildlife Resources Commission.
 You should know when all hunting seasons are and should wear blaze orange during that time.
 Information about hunting in NC can be found here.
 This land has been closed to public hunting for years and I'm guessing a lot of those hunters are eager test their skills in new territory.
 All waters will be designated as Public Mountain Trout Waters and classified as Wild Trout Waters.
 No special permit will be needed beyond the required NC Wildlife Resources Commission license(s).
 The mission statement of Headwaters State Forest is "The Mission of Headwaters State Forest is to protect, manage, and promote the lands encompassing the French Broad and Savannah River headwaters to provide high quality water, natural resources, forest products, dispersed recreation opportunities, and education for the residents of North Carolina."